- 1. How safe is Nepal to travel right now?

 As mentioned in subsection 3, section 3, foreign nationals who haven’t yet received a double dose of covid vaccine will have to self-isolate for ten days at their own expense.
 Upon the quarantine release, visitors will have to take the PCR test to mitigate the risk of infection.

 Countries of nationals will incur the traveler’s cost of the Covid 19 test, isolation, travel insurance, and other related costs.
-But, for the convenience of travelers, we can help find them or arrange the hotels for self-quarantine.
+But, for travelers' convenience, we can help find them or arrange the hotels for self-quarantine.

-All the foreign nationals visiting the country will have to take the PCR test before and after their arrival.
-They are also required to be vaccinated against the Covid-19 to enter Nepal or test negative.
+All the foreign nationals visiting the country must take the PCR test before and after their arrival.
+They must also be vaccinated against Covid-19 to enter Nepal or test negative.
 The proof of vaccination must be shown to be eligible to travel the country.

-Pre-travel testing is a must and if tested positive, self-quarantine is required.
+Pre-travel testing is necessary, and self-quarantine is required if tested positive.
 The quarantine package must be booked before the passengers return from their native country.

-Hotels designated for quarantine will have to ensure that the guest follows all the safety protocols.
+Hotels designated for quarantine must ensure the guest follows all the safety protocols.
 Those who don’t abide by the rules will be charged by the Nepal Police and related authorities immediately.

-Travelers who come from a country with a significant infection rate will have to quarantine for 10 days in a managed quarantine hotel.
-Covid tests then have to be taken even after the isolation to travel freely.
+Travelers from a country with a significant infection rate will have to quarantine for ten days in a managed quarantine hotel.
+Covid tests must then be taken even after the isolation to travel freely.

 Those who test negative for the coronavirus can travel the country.
-But, wearing a mask over the nose and mouth is required in indoor areas of public transportation.
+But, wearing a mask over the nose and mouth is required in indoor public transportation areas.

-6. What if I am tested positive for covid-19 ?
+6. What if I tested positive for Covid-19 ?

-If you have any coronavirus symptoms, you should take a PCR test to keep from spreading the virus to other people.
-If the test gives a positive result, you’ll have to stay in quarantine immediately.
+If you have any coronavirus symptoms, you should take a PCR test to prevent spreading the virus to others.
+If the test results are positive, you must stay in quarantine immediately.
 When you’re self-isolating, you shouldn’t leave the hotel for any reason unless it is to get the test done.

 Infected people come in contact with other people or prepare food by themselves.
 Food, drinks, and medicine have to be brought by other people.

-Travelers who have weak immune systems will have to be admitted to the hospital or take medical help.
+Travelers with weak immune systems must be admitted to the hospital or get medical help.

 As with other illnesses, keep your fluid high by staying hydrated.
-Drink as much water as possible so that your body recovers faster from the virus.
-Covid-19 patients will have to drink at least 2 liters of water per day, eat healthy food, and get enough sleep.
+Drink as much water as possible so your body recovers faster from the virus.
+Covid-19 patients must drink at least 2 liters of water daily, eat healthy food, and get enough sleep.

-Covid-19 sufferers are likely to experience high fever, coughing, fatigue, brain fog, and muscle aches.
-So, if the condition gets worse or severe, you need to consult your doctor and get the needed help.
+Covid-19 sufferers will likely experience high fever, coughing, fatigue, brain fog, and muscle aches.
+So, if the condition worsens or worsens, you need to consult your doctor and get the needed help.

-If you aren’t vaccinated before the infection, make sure to get the vaccine now.
+If you aren’t vaccinated before the infection, get the vaccine now.
 Get the vaccine as soon as you can to reduce the effect of covid-19.

-Non-Nepalese residents will have to avoid traveling in public transportation or any crowded places with no air ventilation.
-This increases the risk of infection at a large scale.
-Those who are fully vaccinated will be able to travel the country with greater ease. ,
+Non-Nepalese residents must avoid traveling on public transportation or crowded places with no air ventilation.
+This increases the risk of infection on a large scale.
+Fully vaccinated people will be able to travel the country more easily.

 7. Measures to be taken by travelers returning from Nepal

-International travelers returning to their homeland from Nepal will have to follow the mandatory safety guidelines to prevent the threat of covid-19.
-They’ll have to plan the return beforehand and take extra precautions.
+International travelers returning to their homeland from Nepal must follow the mandatory safety guidelines to prevent the threat of covid-19.
+They’ll have to plan the return and take extra precautions.

 Before returning to your native country, check the travel restrictions, stay-at-home orders, quarantining, and testing requirements.
 If needed, take the PCR test at least 72 hours before taking the flight and even after landing.

-Stay safe on the plane and don’t come in contact with way too many people.
-Wear a mask or keep your face covered all the time as it stops the virus from circulating.
-Before even getting into the plane, you’ll have to get through the check-in terminals and security lines which causes you to be around lots of people.
+Stay safe on the plane, and don’t come in contact with way too many people.
+Wear a mask or keep your face covered constantly as it stops the virus from circulating.
+Before even getting on the plane, you’ll have to get through the check-in terminals and security lines, which causes you to be around many people.

-Lastly, stay informed about the current travel plans and policies made by the Government of your country as it keeps changing.
-Travelers might have to face quarantine on their return to the homeland, so advance booking of the hotel has to be done at the earliest possible.
+Lastly, stay informed about the current travel plans and policies made by your country's government as it keeps changing.
+Travelers might face quarantine on their return to the homeland, so hotel bookings must be made as soon as possible.

-For information on visa processing, extending visa and more, you can check the website of Department of Immigration.
+For information on visa processing, extending visas, and more, you can check the website of the Department of Immigration.